several tankers and recreational boats share a bay at sunset

 Your primary obligation is to operate in a safe manner.
 Under the Rules, there is no "right-of-way" like there is on a street.
 For most situations, Boats are called one of the following.

-• Give-Way Vessel - If you are the Give-Way vessel, you must act as if the "stand-on" vessel has the responsibility to keep going the way it is going.
+• Give-Way Vessel - If you are the Give-Way vessel, you must act as if the "stand-on" vessel has the right to keep going the way it is going.
 It is your responsibility to signal your intentions to the stand-on vessel, and it is your responsibility to maneuver your boat around the other in a safe manner.
 Also known as a "Burdened" vessel, as it has the burden of.

 • Stand-On Vessel - If you are the Stand-On vessel, it is your responsibility to acknowledge the intended actions of the give-way vessel.
 You must also maintain your current course and speed until the give-way vessel passes, or you enter a dangerous situation.